-- A seven- to 10-day quarantine is requested for each camper before their arrival on campus.
+- A seven- to 10-day quarantine is recommended for each camper before their arrival on campus.

 - Each camper will be required to have a negative COVID-19 test within five days before arrival or to provide vaccine documentation (if applicable).
 Should a camper test positive within those five days, they will receive a full refund minus the deposit.

-- Summer Programs staff and participants will be required to wear a mask at all times except when showering, eating, or in one’s room.
+- Summer Programs staff and participants will be required to wear a mask except when in one’s room, showering, eating, during outdoor sporting activities, or outside when socially distanced.
 (Each camper will receive a mask and hand sanitizer upon arrival.)

 - Summer Programs staff and participants must follow the school’s One Mercersburg Promise to support our community health and our goal of remaining on campus together.

 In addition to the above items, Mercersburg Summer Programs will have the following in place:

 - Two participants per room in the dorms.

 - A small dorm set aside for quarantine purposes (if needed).

 - Programs divided into their own cohort groups.

 - Hand sanitizer and cleaning stations throughout campus.